po1sigala/live/01-Class-Content/20-React/01-Activities/12-Stu_State/README.md

 2. Copy the `/src` folder from [Unsolved](./Unsolved/src/) and paste it into [00-practice-app](../00-practice-app/).

 3. Import Bootstrap into the [index.js](./Unsolved/src/index.js) file:

      `import 'bootstrap/dist/css/bootstrap.min.css'`

 ## Activity

 Work with a partner to resolve the following issue:

-* As a user, I want to be able to welcome some students to class by displaying their names in an unordered list on the page.
-I also want to display a welcome message.
+* As a user, I want to be able to welcome some students to class by displaying their names in an unordered list on the page along with a welcome message.

+* As a developer, I want to use state variables using the `useState` hook and access those variables inside the JSX.

 ## Expected Behavior